WPI-DataPipelineMQP/Biomedical-Analysis-DataPipeline/README.md

 ## Config Environment Variables

 - Obtain the most up-to-date .env file for running this program.
 It contains sensitive information and other development specific environment settings.
 Ensure the file is saved as a .env file and not .txt.
+It should just be called ".env".
+If you do not have this file, refer to the Developer Guide below on how to create one.

 - Move this file to be within the Biomedical-Analysis-DataPipeline (root) directory